vgurianov/uml-sp/docs/annotations.md

 ## 1. Define goals and requirement to simulator
 In UML2 SP this step is a Use-Case model.
 Use-Case model is an artefact of Requirement workflow.<br/>
-Goal: What will Mr. Goldsmith answer?<br/>
+Goal: What willMr.
+Brown answer?<br/>
-Plan of experiment: asks Mr. Goldsmith
+Plan of experiment: asks Mr. Brown

 ## 2. Conceptual modeling